spintheweb/.github/profile/README.md

 # Spin the Web Foundation
 **Weaving Web Portals**

-Spin the Web Foundation is a non-profit steward of open standards, tools, and documentation for building decentralized, enterprise-grade web portals.
+Spin the Web Foundation is a non-profit steward of open standards, tools, and documentation for building enterprise web portals, aka, portals.

 We maintain two foundational deployments:

-- [**book**](https://github.com/spintheweb/book) – a publication outlining the principles, philosophy, and governance models for decentralized enterprise portals.
+- [**book**](https://github.com/spintheweb/book) – a publication outlining the principles, philosophy, and governance models for decentralized portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

 - [**webspinner**](https://github.com/spintheweb/webspinner) – a containerized sandbox for the Spin the Web framework.
-It enables the deployment and management of a single modular web portal, translating architectural principles into working implementations.
+It enables the deployment and management of a single portal, translating architectural principles into working implementations.

 **The book defines the vision.
 The container enacts it.**